oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 Permapirates are typically unconstrained (although they can, of course, be mixed with other odd jobs, e.g. LUK bucc), except that they cannot take second job advancement.

+Although pirates ordinarily have the ability to branch off in the direction of the brawler, a typically tanky class, they also have the ability to branch off in the direction of the gunslinger (a typically defensively inept class).
+As a result, permapirates are stuck with the lowest common denominator w.r.t. their defenses, and are thus quite fragile.
+They do, however, have a multi-target attack (Somersault Kick; although its reach is pitiful), and can deal no small quantity of single-target DPS with either Double Shot or Flash Fist.

 ## LUK Bucc